-Three third party representations have been received objecting to the application.
-Hugglescote and Donington Le Heath Parish Council have also objected to the proposal.
+Two third party representations have been received objecting to the application.
+Hugglescote and Donington Le Heath Parish Council have not commented on the proposal.
 All other statutory consultees have no objections subject to the imposition of conditions on any consent granted.